 Following a 12-4 regular-season record, Mahomes and the Chiefs met up with Jimmy Garoppolo and the 13-3 San Francisco 49ers.

-The defense would get a critical stop then a late TD run by Williams and a Kendall Fuller interception sealed the game.
-Mahomes would go on to be named Super Bowl MVP.
-He completed 26 of 42 pass attempts for 286 yards, two touchdowns, and two interceptions.
+The defense would get a critical stop followed by a late TD run by Williams, and then a Kendall Fuller interception sealed the game.
+Mahomes would go on to be named Super Bowl MVP after He completed 26 of 42 pass attempts for 286 yards, two touchdowns, and two interceptions.
 He also rushed for 29 yards and a touchdown.

 Three years later, Mahomes and the Chiefs were back in the big game.
 A second-half surge by Mahomes and the offense — aided by a huge Kadarius Toney punt return and a questionable defensive holding call on the Eagles — helped the Chiefs overcome a 10-point deficit.